 Price: Free / Varies

 Craigslist is as good spot for those diamond in the rough purchases.
 You can find almost anything from cars to houses, random furniture, electronics, and all kinds of other stuff.
 It’s a bit less secure than other shopping apps.
 However, a public meeting spot and proper vetting usually negates the problems.
-Craigslist doesn’t have an official mobile app.
-We’ve linked up Craigslist Pro because it’s a satisfactory third party app.
-It’s completely free with no in-app purchases, but there are some ads.
-There are other options in Google Play and their costs and features vary.
+Craigslist only recently launched an official app, but it is already better than most of its competitors.
+Still, there are some third party options if you want to go that route.

 eBay is another ubiquitous name in online shopping.
 It’s been around forever and everyone knows what it is.
 The app is pretty decent and lets you do pretty much everything you can do on the website including bidding, searching, purchasing, and checking on items that you’re selling.
 You can find some great stuff here for good prices if you’re patient enough.
 It may not be an every day kind of app like Amazon but it’s still fun to browse to see what you might find.
 It’s one of those shopping apps that’s always fun to just browse.